The BugPowder zine archive

 On this site:

-• Updates - a log of what’s new and how the project is progressing.
+- Updates - a log of what’s new and how the project is progressing.
+Also posted to BlueSky and Mastodon

-From 1988 to the mid 2000s I amassed a collection of roughly 4,000 self published comics and zines, mostly from the UK small press comics scenes but also from across the world covering all manner of subjects.
-Most of them are photocopied or printed in very short runs, usually under 100 copies.
-Many of them are hand-finished with personal touches.
+From 1988 to the mid 2000s I amassed a collection of roughly 3,000 self published comics and zines, mostly from the UK small press comics scenes but also from across the world covering all manner of subjects.
+Most of them are photocopied or printed in very short runs, often under 100 copies.
+Many of them are hand-assembled and finished with personal touches.

-During the 1990s I ran a review zine, TRS, and a mail order distro, BugPowder.
+During the late 1990s and early 2000s I ran a review zines and a mail order distro for self published stuff.
 This meant that on top of the many zines I was buying for myself, hundreds of people sent me unsolicited copies of their zines for review or sale.
 I drifted away from the scene from around 2003 but kept all* the zines in boxes.
 Because while my interest had waned and I rarely looked at them, and while their quality may vary from the sublime and gorgeous to the unfortunate and regrettable, they are unique objects that emerged in specific circumstances, and I felt that makes them valuable and of historical interest.
 So I was obliged to keep them.

 In mid-2024, while signed off work with Long-Covid-related stuff, I needed a distraction and decided to start scanning them, starting with the first box of A5 zines and working through a handful each evening.
-And thus began the long, slow process of turning a load of boxes into a useful archive.
+And thus began the long, slow process of turning a load of boxes into a usable (and hopefully useful) archive.

 * It seems a couple of boxes have been lost along the way as there are notable gaps, but the vast majority are still here.

-There are currently two explicit goals for this project.
+There are currently two explicit goals for this project which are outlined on the roadmap.

 The first is to have a public database of these publications available online.
 As I scan the covers they are being uploaded here with some very basic metadata.
-The first pass should be completed during autumn 2024 and will be the seed of a proper database driven site.
+The first pass should be completed by the end of 2024 and will be the seed of a proper database driven site.

 The second goal is to scan the entire contents of each zine for research and posterity.
 These scans will not be made public without permission of their original creators, but will aid with fleshing out the database and defend against the inevitable fragility of the zines.
 I scanned the contents of a few hundred zines in summer 2024 but put this on hold to focus on the covers and metadata pass.
-At my current rate it will probably take three years to scan the entire archive.
+It will probably take two to three years to scan the entire archive.
 Once this is complete the physical zines will be submitted to the British Library’s archive for long-term storage.

 As I’ve embarked on this it’s become clear there’ll be a third goal – to make sense of it all, both the phenomena of the zines themselves and my personal involvement with them.
 I am a preternaturally tired, middled-aged man squinting at what evidence remains of my half-remembered youth, and that, my friends, is a recipe for memoir.
 These will be published on the site as they are written and should be seen as “eternal drafts”, updated, re-written and edited as the archive itself is processed.
 It will take a long time to get my thoughts straight and there are currently two works-in-progress: